itsgreggreg/elixir_quick_reference/README.md

  ```

 ###**Float**
 64bit double precision.
 Can be specified with an exponent.
-Must have a leading `0`.
+Must have a number, cannot begin with `.`.
  - `1.2345`
  - `0.01` or `1.0e-2`
 ```(elixir)
-> 0.001 == 1.0e-2 #true
+> 0.001 == 1.0e-2 # true
+> .001            # syntax error
 ```